 If you try to add other connections, you’ll “break” the fare and cause a new fare to be applied, and thus won’t be able to benefit from the low price on this fare.

-If this all feels very complicated to you, that’s because airline fare mechanisms are inherently a complex beast, and many more articles could be written on the subject.
+If this all feels very complicated to you, that’s because airline fare mechanisms are inherently a complex beast, and require time to be understood thoroughly.

 For now, you should keep in mind that ExpertFlyer’s Fare Information tab is your one-stop shop for additional information on revenue fares.